Best Antibiotics for Hidradenitis Suppurativa

 • Do not assume antibiotics can remove chronic tunnels.

-• Do not delay drainage if a tense abscess is present.
+• Do not delay dr

 • Do not use antibiotics as a substitute for long-term HS management.